A. K. Antony: Civil Services reform

-In order to professionalize the Civil Services, Antony led in decision on creation of a Central Civil Services Authority (CCSA) to oversee the higher bureaucracy.
+In order to professionalise the Civil Services, Antony led the decision on creation of a Central Civil Services Authority (CCSA) to oversee the higher bureaucracy.

 Impeachment of Chief Justice of India

 In 2018, Antony is one of the signatories to impeachment notice against Chief Justice of India Dipak Misra.

 Public image

 Antony is known for his incorruptible record and simple personal life and his intolerance towards corruption in public life.
-He was ranked among top 10 Most Powerful Indians for the year 2012 by the Indian Express.
+He was ranked among the top 10 Most Powerful Indians for the year 2012 by The Indian Express.

 10th Prime Minister of India Atal Bihari Vajpayee admired Antony for his simplicity, gentleness and his zeal for reforms and change as a way to ensure acceleration of Kerala's all-round development.

 After Pranab Mukherjee was nominated for the 2012 President of India election, Antony was placed as the second-in-command after Prime Minister Manmohan Singh in the Cabinet of India.